elixir-mint/hpax/README.md

 [![Hex.pm Version](http://img.shields.io/hexpm/v/hpax.svg?style=flat)](https://hex.pm/packages/hpax)

 HPAX is an Elixir implementation of the HPACK header compression algorithm as used in HTTP/2 and defined in RFC 7541.
-HPAX is (or will soon be) used by several Elixir projects, including the [Mint](https://github.com/elixir-mint/mint) HTTP client and [bandit](https://github.com/mtrudel/bandit) HTTP server projects.
+HPAX is used by several Elixir projects, including the [Mint](https://github.com/elixir-mint/mint) HTTP client and [bandit](https://github.com/mtrudel/bandit) HTTP server projects.